Filter bubble: Platform studies

+Recent empirical research by Tan & Yoon (2025) shows that TikTok’s personalized recommendation system and filter-bubble features significantly increase both user engagement and perceived usefulness.
+Their findings demonstrate that entertainment, informativeness, and convenience, the platform’s core service traits, directly strengthen user engagement, which then drives continued use of the app.
+Tan & Yoon (2025) also highlight that user attitudes toward big-data privacy moderate how positively users respond to personalized recommendations, adding an important dimension to understanding TikTok’s algorithmic influence.
+This also shows how TikTok’s recommendation system rapidly learns user preferences through micro-interactions such as watch time, replays, pauses, and skips, making the platform uniquely efficient at predicting and reinforcing user interests.
+The study shows that the interface features such as infinite scrolling, autoplay, and short-form video format amplify the power of the recommendation system by removing friction and increasing the volume of engagement data the platform can collect.

 Similarly, a study of Twitter's filter bubbles by New York University concluded that "Individuals now have access to a wider span of viewpoints about news events, and most of this information is not coming through the traditional channels, but either directly from political actors or through their friends and relatives.
 Furthermore, the interactive nature of social media creates opportunities for individuals to discuss political events with their peers, including those with whom they have weak social ties."
 According to these studies, social media may be diversifying information and opinions users come into contact with, though there is much speculation around filter bubbles and their ability to create deeper political polarization.

 One driver and possible solution to the problem is the role of emotions in online content.
 A 2018 study shows that different emotions of messages can lead to polarization or convergence: joy is prevalent in emotional polarization, while sadness and fear play significant roles in emotional convergence.
 Since it is relatively easy to detect the emotional content of messages, these findings can help to design more socially responsible algorithms by starting to focus on the emotional content of algorithmic recommendations.
+Additionally, a 2025 study further shows that filter bubbles are often perceived positively by users, increasing their engagement rather than limiting it as commonly assumed.